twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-05-breaking-the-axle-of-the-taints%zh.rst

 The outer wheel is moving accordingly to the axle.
 This is turning the round of existence—saṁsāra. Āsavasamudaya → avijjāsamudayo (From Saṃyutta Nikāya)—Taints lead to ignorance.
 Avijjā paccaya Saṅkhāra, Saṅkhāra paccaya jāti → jarā, maraṇa—Ignorance condition volitional formation → birth → aging and death.
 This is describing D. A. in short way.

 By the revolving of the taint of craving/taṇhā (axle), the inner wheel of ignorance is turning.
-Because of ignorance volition formation arises and spokes come into existence.
+Because of ignorance, volition formation arises and spokes come into existence.
 And then it connects with birth, aging, and death.

 Therefore the Buddha warned us whatever offerings were made, one must remind about the destruction of the taints—āsavas.
 Idaṁ me puññaṁ āsavakkhayā vahaṁ hotu—may this merit for the destruction of the taints to me.
 Destruction of taints is Nibbāna.
 The destruction of taints is very important.
 Taints and ignorance are mutually connecting to each other.
 If one of them exists, the other also does.
 Taints have to be destroyed.